-Presently, the Board consists of seven (7) members; comprising three (3) independent non-executive directors, and four (4) executive directors.
-A brief profile of each Director is presented in the Profile of Board of Directors section of this Annual Report and their shareholdings in the Company and its subsidiaries as at 31 December 2010 are disclosed in the Statistics of Shareholdings for the financial year ended 31 December 2010.
+Presently, the Board consists of seven (7) members; comprising three (3) independent non-executive directors and four (4) executive directors.
+A brief profile of each director is presented in the section entitled "Board of Directors" of this Annual Report and their shareholdings in the Company and its subsidiaries are disclosed in the section "Statistics of Shareholdings".
+Unless otherwise disclosed in the aforementioned section, the directors do not hold any shares in the Company or its subsidiaries.

-There is a good balance between the executive and independent non-executive directors.
+There is a good balance between the executive and non-executive directors.
 There is also a strong and independent element on the Board.
-Nevertheless, given the scale of the Company and the complexity of the business, the size of the Board will be reviewed from time to time to ensure that it can provide the optimum balance to facilitate effective decision making.
-The Board, taking into account the scope and nature of the operations of the Company, considers the current size of seven directors to be adequate for effective decision making.
+Nevertheless, given the scale of the Company and the complexity of the business, the size of the Board will be reviewed from time to time to ensure that it can provide the optimum balance to facilitate effective decision-making.
+The Board, taking into account the scope and nature of the operations of the Company, considers the current size to be adequate for effective decision-making.

-The Board has used its best efforts to ensure that the Directors appointed to the Board possess the background, experience and knowledge in technology, finance, business and management skills critical to the Company's business to enable the Board to make sound and well considered decisions.
+The Board has used its best efforts to ensure that the directors appointed to the Board have the appropriate mix of expertise and diversity in experience, such that each of them possesses the background and knowledge in technology, finance, business and management skills critical to the Company's business to enable the Board to make sound and well considered decisions.

 Members of the Board comprise professionals that provide core competencies to ensure the effectiveness of the Board.
-Such core competencies include accounting, finance, strategic ability, business acumen, management experience and depth understanding of industry and customer, familiarity with regulatory requirements, and knowledge of risk analyses and control.
+Such core competencies include accounting, finance, strategic ability, business acumen, management experience and in-depth understanding of the industry and customer base, familiarity with regulatory requirements, as well as knowledge of risk analyses and control.